pluralsh/documentation/pages/how-to/set-up/workload-cluster.md

 * **Enter the Name of the Branch to Create the PR**
 ![cluster-creator modal 1](/images/how-to/cluster-creator-modal-1.png)
 * **Click `Create`**
-  * Optionally [View The PR](https://github.com/pluralsh/plrl-how-to/pull/1) that was created
+  * Optionally view the PR that was created
 ![cluster-creator modal 2](/images/how-to/cluster-creator-modal-2.png)
 * **Merge the PR**